Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Introduction

-AR features an exceptional characteristic that establishes immersive experiences where users intimately interact with the virtual object floating in front of their field of view \cite{azuma1997survey,billinghurst2015survey}.
-With the rapid development of hardware technology, head-mounted display (HMD) AR has become widespread in many contexts since it enables interaction between digital information and human hands \cite{kahl2021investigation}.
+AR features an exceptional characteristic that establishes immersive experiences where users intimately interact with the virtual object floating in front of their field of view \cite{azuma1997survey,billinghurst2015survey,zhang2022site}.
+With the rapid development of hardware technology, Wearable head-mounted display (HMD) AR has become widespread in many contexts since it enables interaction between physical objects coupled with digital information using human hands \cite{kahl2021investigation}.
 Under this circumstance, manipulation tasks that require interaction with the virtual objects can be achieved more accurately and quickly than when using conventional tangible interfaces \cite{besanccon2017mouse,kress2014segmentation}.
 Optical see-through (OST) HMDs occupy the majority of contemporary AR contexts due to their ability to use optical elements to superimpose the real world with virtual augmentation \cite{peillard2020can}.
-This differs from video see-though AR where OST AR does not bear a component to process captured camera imagery \cite{khan2021measuring}.
+This differs from video see-though AR where the camera calibrating is realized by handling the captured image: in an OST AR system, the final camera is the human eye, and thus there is no captured camera imagery to process \cite{khan2021measuring}.
 With the ability of displaying manifold data in a more perceivable and interactive way \cite{heemsbergen2021conceptualising,dubois2001consistency}, applying AR to generate interactive visualizations for user-oriented tasks is often the preferred choice, and not only for industrial applications \cite{masood2020adopting,fite2011there,ong2013virtual,mourtzis2020augmented,alves2022comparing}.
-More specifically, it has been proven that OST AR can insert the virtual information into the physical environment with visual enhancement for human observers to control, thus improving the performance of information-dense domain tasks and further adding to its appeal to industrial practitioners \cite{dunn2020stimulating,henderson2011augmented}.
+More specifically, it has been proven that OST AR can insert virtual information into the physical environment with visual enhancement for human observers to control, thus improving the performance of information-dense domain tasks and further adding to its appeal to industrial practitioners \cite{dunn2020stimulating,henderson2011augmented}.